-In the simplest sense, you anticholinergic bronchodilators are your drugs that have the capacity to turn off the system in your body that causes the fight and flight reaction.
+Anticholinergic drugs oppose (or reduce) the effects of cholinergic drugs.
+They work by blocking acetylcholine receptors or preventing the release of acetylcholine into the synapse.
+In the simplest sense, anticholinergics are drugs that can turn off the system in your body that causes the fight and flight reaction.

 - Sympathetic nervous system (SNS) – fight and flight